coryshaw/summarize-webpage-chrome-plugin/README.md

 ![Demo Screenshot](./images/demo_screenshot.png)

 GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage.
-Additionally, it highlights inaccurate information and one-sided perspectives.
-This project is built using React and bundled with Webpack.
-ESLint is used to maintain code quality.
+Additionally, it highlights inaccurate information and one-sided perspectives. **You must provide your own OpenAI API key to use this extension.**

 **The goal of this tool is to:**